99002449/MiniProject_Template/README.md

 * Build using Make for CI
 * Unit tests with Cunit
 * Static code analysis using cppcheck
-* Dynamic Code analysis using Valgrinnd.
+* Dynamic Code analysis using Valgrind
+* Done